Objectives for the program

 - Advance clinical knowledge through participation in teaching, prepared presentations to peers/students, and direct interaction with other sports medicine specialists

 - Develop ability to critically review research materials/journals for the purpose of applying the information in an accurate manner during direct patient contact and advance knowledge of evidence-based practice

 Scope of Physical Therapy Residency

-The scope of the sports physical therapy residency will be based upon the practice profile for sports physical therapy.
+The scope of the sports physical therapy residency will be based upon the Description of Specialty Practice (DSP) for sports physical therapy updated in 2013.
 The content areas for a sports physical therapy residency will include:

 Structure of Sports Physical Therapy Residency

 The sports physical therapy residency will be structured to provide the resident with a wide range of experiences to develop advanced clinical skills in sports physical therapy.
 The residents will be expected to work 40-50 hours per week.
 Experiences will include the following: